Harbourside by Mirvac Community Hub

 What Is The Overall Timeframe For The Development (Planning, Demolition, Construction)?

-Demolition and civil works have commenced.
-The overall development is expected to be completed in mid-2027, though we are planning to have some areas of ground floor to be open ahead of this, which will be completed in a staged fashion.
+Demolition works, and civil works are complete, while main works are well underway on the podium and tower structures.
+The overall development is expected to be completed in late 2027, though we are planning to have some areas of ground floor to be open ahead of this, which will be completed in a staged fashion.

 Register for updates